Yandex Cloud

 Tip

 If the current VM is down, create a new one with a connection to Cloud Backup and restore a backup to it.
-To restore from a backup, the new VM must be in Running status.
+To restore from a backup, the new VM must have the Running status.

 To restore a VM or BareMetal server from a backup: